Bounded maximum degree conjecture holds precisely for $c$-crossing-critical graphs with $c \leq 12$: Introduction

-\begin{corollary} For any integers $c\ge 13$, $i\ge1$ and $i$, where $1\le i\le c/13$, there exists a $3$-connected $c$-cros\-sing-critical graph $G(c,d,i)$, which contains $i$ vertices of degree greater than~$d$. \end{corollary}

-Note that, without the $3$-connectivity assumption, Corollary~\ref{cr:constructionI} is established simply by taking disjoint or vertex-identified copies of the graphs from Corollary~\ref{cr:construction}.

 The paper is structured as follows.
 The preliminaries, needed to help understanding the structure of large $c$-crossing critical graphs are defined in Section \ref{sec:drawing-crossing}.
 We prove Theorem \ref{th:boundedMD} in Section \ref{sc:boundedMD}, and Theorem \ref{th:construction13} in Section \ref{sc:construction}.
-This construction is combined with a new technical operation called $4$-to-$3$ expansion and zip product to establish Corollaries \ref{cr:construction} and \ref{cr:constructionI} in Section \ref{sc:extended}.
+An additional technical treatment and an operation call zip product is needed to establish Corollary~\ref{cr:construction} in Section \ref{sc:extended}.
 We conclude with some remarks and open problems in Section \ref{sc:conclusion}.